tcotav/chefdk_getting_started/README.md

 Normally we'd start dicking around with a Gemfile to get `Berkshelf` installed to magically manage our cookbook dependencies, but `Berkshelf` is another component native to `chefdk` so yay team.

-Further, if you look inside the cookbook directory (where we'll be doing all of our custom cookbook work), you'll find the `jdemo` cookbook stubbed out for us by `chefdk`.
+Further, if you look inside the cookbook directory (where we'll be doing all of our custom cookbook work), you'll find the `chefdk_getting_started` cookbook stubbed out for us by `chefdk`.

 Inside that cookbook directory, you'll see